benletchford/buup.io/README.md

-  hex_to_dec      - Convert hexadecimal numbers to decimal. hexdecode       - Decode hexadecimal to original text htmldecode      - Decodes HTML entities back to special characters morsedecode     - Decode Morse code to text urldecode       - Decode URL-encoded text
+  hex_to_dec      - Convert hexadecimal numbers to decimal. hexdecode       - Decode hexadecimal to original text htmldecode      - Decodes HTML entities back to special characters jwtdecode       - Decodes a JSON Web Token (JWT) into its header and payload without verifying the signature. morsedecode     - Decode Morse code to text urldecode       - Decode URL-encoded text